composor/awesome-composi/README.md

 ## Client Side Routing

 Composi does not have its own router.
 That is beyond the scope of the aim of the project.
 However, we do have a separate router that we like to use with Composi called [composi-router](https://www.npmjs.com/package/composi-router).
+Example of usage: [Tour of Heroes](https://github.com/composor/tour-of-heroes)

 You could also use any of the following popular client side routing libraries: